RODEO-project/MLR-Team.github.io/_pages/about.md

 - [The ANR PRME RODEO project](_pages/project-RODEO.md "Learn more about the RODEO project")
 - [The CAP RYDER project](_pages/project-RYDER.md "Learn more about the RYDER project")

+The four research axes consist of three fondamental AI axes and an applied AI axis focused on surgical robotics.

 <div class="focus">
 {% if site.enable_axe_categories and page.display_categories %}
   <!-- Display categorized focus -->